 This article will conclude our series on Institutionalism.
 While there are side issues that are often tied to this subject, this study should resolve all of the main questions that an honest Bible student would have regarding Institutionalism.
 Remember, as with all false doctrines, to be careful not to fall prey to these errors.
 For, if you do, you will stand accountable for such on the Judgment Day (Matthew 15:1-14, II Corinthians 5:10, Ephesians 5:6, and II John 1:6-11).

-For an additional study on the fatherless and widows and the background of James 1:27, please see the following outline:
+For an additional study on the fatherless and widows and the background of James 1:27, please see the following outline or for a complete breakdown of James 1:27 listen to the audio linked below:

 The Fatherless And The Widows In Their Affliction